sobre1/psv-save-converter/README.md

 ## Usage

-Drag and drop a modified PSV PSOne or PS2 save file onto the program.
-It will resign it so that you may use with your PS3 through USB.
+Drag and drop a PS1 or PS2 save file onto the program.
+It will convert and resign it so that you may use with your PS3 through USB.

 Or use CMD:
 ```bash